top of page

 The fact is...

-What does adaptive training mean?
+So what does adaptive training mean?

 This kind of adaptive training is the key to achieving maximum benefits out of your training, limiting injury risk and achieving maximum enjoyment of the process!